 The second series of a behind-the-scenes look at Aberdeen’s children’s hospital continues on the BBC tonight.

-Narrated by David Tennant, the show offers a rare look inside Royal Aberdeen Children’s Hospital with this week’s episode featuring a battle to repair a four-year-old’s nose after she was bitten by her gran’s dog, and a one-year-old is rushed into the Emergency Department with a suspected fractured skull.
+Narrated by David Tennant, the show offers a rare look inside Royal Aberdeen Children’s Hospital with this week’s episode featuring a teenager who suffered a suspected broken femur after crashing a quad bike into a barbed wire fence.

 ‼️ NEW SERIES ‼️ With even greater behind-the-scenes access, series 2 of #TheChildrensHospital, the insightful and…

-Last week’s episode of The Children’s Hospital featured the stories of Lexie, Abigail and Magnus.
+Last week’s episode of The Children’s Hospital featured the stories of Jaxon, Ossian and nurse Dot.

 Each episode will focus on a different story while showcasing the dedication from the extraordinary NHS staff at the Foresterhill hospital.